Syndamia/Sundein/README.md

 # Sundein
-Repo for the minecraft server Sundein
+Repo, created for containing the minecraft server Sundein wiki